Enjoy the Bahamas Junkanoo Festival

-So bring your camera to capture the spectacle, bring your appetite to sample the wonderful Bahamian cuisine, bring comfortable shoes and casual wear so you can shimmy and dance to the goombay music, and bring family and friends with you to enjoy the grand festival that is Junkanoo!
+So bring a fun and free-wheeling attitude, bring your camera to capture the spectacle, bring your appetite to sample the wonderful Bahamian cuisine, bring comfortable shoes and casual wear so you can shimmy and dance to the goombay music, and bring family and friends with you to enjoy the grand festival that is Junkanoo!

 - Designing Parking Lots